 Each year, approximately 130 liver transplants are performed at NYPH.
 The hospital functions as a tertiary referral center and an acute care facility for a large inner city population, and consequently the case mix is skewed towards unusual and complex problems.

-Elizabeth Verna, MD, MS, Assistant Professor of Medicine, is the Program Director for the Transplant Hepatology Fellowship.
-She is also the Director of Clinical Research for the Transplant Clinical Research Center at Columbia.
+Catherine C. Lucero, MD, is the Program Director for the Transplant Hepatology Fellowship.
 In addition, Robert Brown, Jr., MD, MPH, Professor of Medicine, is Chief of the Center for Liver Disease and Transplantation and former fellowship program director.
 Dr. Brown is actively involved in teaching and mentoring fellows in both clinical and research aspects of the fellowship year.

 The liver transplant program is one of the busiest programs in the country.
 Under the leadership of Drs.
 Robert S. Brown and Dr. Jean Emond, Thomas S. Zimmer Professor of Surgery, the program has an international reputation for living donor liver transplant and hepatobiliary surgery.
 Dr. Emond and Dr. Christoph Broelsch performed the first living donated liver transplant in 1989.
 Since then Dr. Emond has been a leader in living donated liver transplantation and is a principal investigator in the NIH-sponsored A2ALL study, Adult to Adult Living Liver Transplant.
 The liver program was built from the inception as a multidisciplinary unit.